matmasch/3D-Cylinder/README.md

 # 3D-Cylinder
+This matlab code will synthesize a CNT forest around the perimeter of a cylinde, representing a microfiber.

-The main synthesis fucntion is ThreeD_Cylinder.m
+The main CNT forest synthesis function is ThreeD_Cylinder.m

 If you do not already have fsparse installed in your working directory, run make.m FIRST.